-2009: Fred played in 23 League matches (17 starts) during the 2009 campaign, notching two goals and four assists.
-He also picked up three goals and two assists in other competitions including a game-winner against FC Dallas in a U.S. Open Cup play-in game on 4/22.
-In all competitions, Fred played 30 matches (23 starts) and registered five goals and for the Black-and-Red.
+2009: Played in 23 league matches (17 starts) for D.C.
+United during the 2009 campaign, notching two goals and four assists.
+Fred also picked up three goals and two assists in other competitions, including a game-winner against FC Dallas in a U.S. Open Cup play-in game on April 22.
+In all competitions, Fred played 30 matches (23 starts) and registered five goals.

-2008: Fred, like many members of DC United in 2008, dealt with a few injury issues throughout the year and was limited to 23 games (20 starts).
-He totaled two goals and four assists in 1690 minutes played in League games and also provided another two goals and two assists in other competitions, including the game-winner in the team's 2-1 U.S. Open Cup final win over the Charleston Battery on 9/3.
-In all competitions, Fred played in 37 games (31 starts) notching a total of four goals and seven assists.
+2008: Was limited by injury to 23 games (20 starts).
+Totaled two goals and four assists in 1,690 minutes played in league games and added another two goals and two assists in other competitions, including the game-winner in the team's 2-1 U.S. Open Cup final win over the Charleston Battery on Sept.
+3. In all competitions, Fred played in 37 games (31 starts), notching a total of four goals and seven assists.

-2007: Fred signed with DC United on 3/1 and developed into one of the biggest midfield threats in the League.
-Playing primarily as a left midfielder, Fred tallied seven goals and eight assists in 26 games (23 starts).
-He was named as the Week 26 MLS Player of the Week after notching a goal and an assist in United's 4-1 win over Toronto on 9/29.
-His eight assists were second on the team to only Christian Gomez (9).
+2007: Signed with DC United on March 1 and developed into one of the biggest midfield threats in the league.
+Playing primarily as a left midfielder, tallied seven goals and eight assists in 26 games (23 starts).
+Named as MLS Player of the Week for Week 26 after notching a goal and an assist in United's 4-1 win over Toronto on Sept.
+29. His eight assists were second on the team, trailing only Christian Gomez (9).

-2006: Fred started each of thel 20 games he saw time in as a member of Melbourne Victory FC.
-He scored four goals and dealt out nine assists as Melbourne put together a 14-3-4 record - tops in the Hyundai A-League.
-Fred had an outstanding game in the A-League Grand final, making four assists in delivering the Victory their first championship.
+2006: Fred started each of the 20 games he saw time in as a member of Melbourne Victory in the Australian A-League.
+He scored four goals and dealt out nine assists as Melbourne put together a 14-3-4 record, the best mark in the league.
+Fred had an outstanding game in the A-League Grand Final, delivering the Victory their first championship with four assists.

-Other: Fred spent ten seasons at leading Brazilian side América-MG where he scored 20 goals in 80 appearances, playing alongside Arsenal superstar Giberto Silva.
-He also played in the first division of the State Championship with his hometown side, Guarani Minas Gerais, where he tied as second top scorer.
-Additionally, he was also voted fourth best player of the 2005/06 season.
+Other: Fred spent 10 seasons at leading Brazilian side América-MG, where he scored 20 goals in 80 appearances playing alongside Arsenal superstar Giberto Silva.
+Fred also played in the first division of the state championship with his hometown side, Guarani Minas Gerais, where he tied as second top scorer.
+Additionally, he was also voted fourth best player of the 2005-06 season.